Oil on canvas

 Thoré-Bürger, who is considered the rediscoverer of Vermeer, wrote under the name of Wilhelm Burger.
 An exceptional enthusiast for Dutch 17th-century art, in 1866 Thoré published an important essay on the work of Vermeer which became extremely influential although it lead to some misunderstandings about Vermeer's oeuvre.
 Thoré attributed 66 pictures to Vermeer although there are only 36 paintings firmly attributed to him today.

 Bürger did not himself have the financial means to acquire paintings on anything like the scale of the major European collectors with whom he was associated.
-Nevertheless, his collection, informed by his avid researches and his energetic search for related works, soon developed well beyond a "somewhat unusual gallery of bric- à-brac."
+Nevertheless, his collection, informed by his avid researches and his energetic search for related artworks, soon developed well beyond a "somewhat unusual gallery of bric- à-brac."
 He once possessed Vermeer's View of Delft, Concert, Lady Standing at the Virginal and the entrancing Woman with a Pearl Necklace.

 Prelude 1 [1.39 MB]